 - Wikipedia: History of Virtual Learning Environments

-Most students had calculators from Texas Instruments and Hewlett Packard.
+Most students substituted their manual slide rules with calculators from Texas Instruments and Hewlett Packard.
 I had the HP 21 which could be programmed with 49 command lines, just enough for my friend Bjørn Bakken and my younger brother Frode to simulate five dices to play Yahtzee.

 To add extra income to the student loan, I worked during vacations at the Norwegian state telecom (Televerket) and the minicomputer company Norsk Data.
 At Televerket we measured how many bits per second (300-4800) we could offer to future customers who would transfer data with modems over ordinary telephone lines.
 At Norsk Data we worked with the SIBAS database software.